cdktf/cdktf-provider-google/docs/certificateManagerDnsAuthorization.python.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.18.0/docs/resources/certificate_manager_dns_authorization#labels CertificateManagerDnsAuthorization#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.19.0/docs/resources/certificate_manager_dns_authorization#labels CertificateManagerDnsAuthorization#labels}

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-google.certificateManagerDnsAuthorization.CertificateManagerDnsAuthorization.Initializer.parameter.location"></a>

+- *Type:* str

+The Certificate Manager location.
+If not specified, "global" is used.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.19.0/docs/resources/certificate_manager_dns_authorization#location CertificateManagerDnsAuthorization#location}

 ---